-The LMS is integrated with both the IT and HR systems and leveraging this data, the LMS team were able to identify various discipline groups throughout the organisation which were then co-ordinated to facilitate interdisciplinary training for the project.
+The LMS is integrated with both the IT and HR systems and leveraging this data, the LMS team were able to identify various discipline groups throughout the organization which were then co-ordinated to facilitate interdisciplinary training for the project.
 Staff were trained in a cascade with a small group of super-users who then trained other staff with a combination of training types across many locations.
 Subsequent dynamic enrolments were used to allocate online and face to face training based on discipline area and whether they were inpatient or outpatient based.

-Tracking and managing trainer allocation was further enhanced by adding them as ‘assets’ in the system giving the ability to check against room availability for timetabling and rostering purposes which had the additional challenge of negotiating room availability during concurrent site wide building works.
+Tracking and managing trainer allocation was further enhanced by adding them as "assets" in the system giving the ability to check against room availability for timetabling and rostering purposes which had the additional challenge of negotiating room availability during concurrent site wide building works.

 In addition to managing room bookings the Totara system supported tracking of facilitators and rooms to ensure availability and identify potential clashes.
 Given the challenge the project team had in managing staff rosters with normal shift work in addition to the new training, the LMS helped to streamline many of these tasks.

 For staff managers, training completion also needed to be tracked.
 The simplicity and intuitiveness of Totara Learn enabled them to monitor face to face session attendance and online course completions in a way they hadn’t done previously.
-Custom reports were designed to allow easy compliance tracking, all of which contributed to the organisational KPIs for this project.
+Custom reports were designed to allow easy compliance tracking, all of which contributed to the organizational KPIs for this project.

-Static pages, a new feature of Totara Learn and something previously unused in the organisation were also implemented.
+Static pages, a new feature of Totara Learn and something previously unused in the organization were also implemented.
 These were designed to provide shortcuts for managers who needed to directly access regularly visited places in the LMS to grade staff and access reports with the key benefit of being the single gateway to these areas of the LMS.

 For the eTQC project, the challenge was met and the following statistics demonstrate this: